jamesleelucky/SfM-Based-NeRF-for-VR-Defense-Simulation/README.md

   #### Algorithm
   Initialize NeRF network Fθ with random weights

-  for epoch = 1 to E do
+  for epoch = 1 to E:
       Sample a random image Ii and its camera pose Ti

       Generate rays for all pixels: